 Soaps for Special Purposes

 Luffa Soaps – To make this soap I put a whole luffa into a pringles can, then poured the lightly-traced soap into it.
 The next day it was cut.
 So each bar is part of a luffa that is filled and surrounded with soap.
-It comes in two scents right now – Osmanthus, a fruity/herbal scent (5) and Vanilla Musk (1).
+It comes in one scent right now – Osmanthus, a fruity/herbal scent (4).
 The extra oil in it is rice bran oil.

 Super Scrubbing Soap (3)– sweet almond oil, jojoba oil, fullers earth, tangerine essential oil, lime essential oil, finely ground luffa

-Oily Skin Soap (currently out of stock) – honey, sweet almond oil, evening primrose oil, peppermint essential oil, French green clay
+Oily Skin Soap (Will be ready in April – 8 bars) – honey, sweet almond oil, evening primrose oil, peppermint essential oil, French green clay

-Dry Skin Soap (currently out of stock) – Extra super-fatted with coconut oil, olive oil, shea butter, sweet almond oil, avocado oil, castor oil and sunflower oil.
+Dry Skin Soap (Will be ready in April – 12 bars) – Extra super-fatted with coconut oil, olive oil, shea butter, sweet almond oil, avocado oil, castor oil and sunflower oil.
 Scented with ylang-ylang, lemon and bergamot essential oils.

 Shampoo Bar – (Currently out of stock) – I made this on special request.
 It does not have goat milk, but coconut milk, instead.
 The oils used are coconut, olive, castor, jojoba, shea butter, cocoa butter and beeswax.
 It is scented with vanilla cream fragrance oil.
 If you have hard water, I would not recommend using this.
 It is a soap.
 Soap and hard water don’t mix well – think of soap scum on your shower wall.
 That will happen in your hair.
 But, even with soft water, if you feel your hair is limp or sticky, rinse your hair with a mixture of a half-cup of vinegar with 2 cups of water, it will rinse any extra residue away and leave your hair feeling soft.